-This month, students also receive their first term Report Cards (February 7).
-There are no scheduled parent-teacher interviews at this time, however, if you would like to speak to your child’s teacher, please feel free to contact them at school.
+There are no scheduled parent-teacher interviews at this time, however, if you would like to speak to your child’s teacher about his or her progress, please feel free to contact them at school.

-Happy Lunar New Year to all who celebrate – may the year of the PIG bring happiness to all!
+Happy Lunar New Year to all who celebrate – may the year of the RAT bring happiness to all!

 School Council News